fioprotocol/fio-devhub/_docs/developers/git.md

 1. The develop branch is the release candidate branch and and is used for release testing
 2. Merge all features and bugs into develop
-3. Rebase develop from master
+3. Merge changes from master into develop
 4. Create release branch from develop
 5. Install release branch on DEV server
 6. Run fio.test system tests